day8/re-frame/README.md

 `ratoms` behave just like normal ClojureScript atoms.
 You can `swap!` and `reset!` them, `watch` them, etc.

 From a ClojureScript perspective, the purpose of an atom is to hold mutable data.
 From a re-frame perspective, we'll tweak that paradigm ever so slightly and **view a `ratom` as being a value that changes over time.**  Subtle distinction, I know.
-But the re-frame perspective means meanns we're viewing a `ratom` as an FRP Signal.
+But the re-frame perspective means means we're viewing a `ratom` as an FRP Signal.
 [Pause and read this](http://elm-lang.org/learn/What-is-FRP.elm).

 `reaction` acts a bit like a function.
 It's a macro which wraps some `computation` (some block of code) and returns a `ratom` containing the result of that `computation`.